AP VoteCast: Arizona voters sour on state of nation

 ON THE ISSUES

-The coronavirus pandemic was top of mind for many voters in Arizona.
-Forty-one percent said it is the most important issue facing the country today.
+The pandemic was top of mind for many voters in Arizona.
+Some 41% said it is the most important issue facing the country today.

+“That’s why I’m comfortable with the vote I made,” Long said.
+"I genuinely know we’re probably going to be on track to get there again.”

-Eight percent named health care, 6% named racism and 5% named climate change.
+Eight percent named health care, 6% named racism and 5% named climate change as the most important issue.

 NATIONAL ECONOMY